top of page

 Bio

-Although born in Las Vegas, Aja fancies herself from Everywhere, USA, due to her nomadic childhood.
-These nomadic tendencies carried on in adulthood.
+Although born in Las Vegas, Aja fancies herself from Everywhere, USA, due to her army brat adjacent childhood.
 Starting her career as a theatre actress in London, New York City, and San Francisco, she moved to Los Angeles to shift her focus to playwriting.
 Aja received her MFA in Dramatic Writing from the University of Southern California.

-Aja’s a member of the Antaeus Theatre Company Playwrights Lab, the Ammunition Theatre Company Writers Lab and, is an alumnus of The Road Theatre Under Construction Playwrights Group, where she has developed numerous plays.
-Some include Journey to Alice, an Eugene O'Neill Theatre Conference Semi-Finalist and Floating on Credit, published in The Dionysian Literary Magazine.
+Aja’s an alumnus of The Kennedy Center’s inaugural Black Playwrights Group, a member of the Antaeus Theatre Company Playwrights Lab, the Ammunition Theatre Company, and The Road Theatre Under Construction Playwrights Group, where she has developed numerous plays.
+Some include Journey to Alice, an Eugene O'Neill Theatre Conference Semi-Finalist, and Floating on Credit, published in The Dionysian Literary Magazine.
+Her full library of plays can be read on New Play Exchange (NPX)

 Bio